benjamin-recht/benjamin-recht.github.io/_posts/2020-07-23-discrete-fragility.md

 visible:    false
 blurb: 		  false
 ---
-Doyle's example showing that LQG yields arbitrarily fragile control policies was derived in the time before widespread computing.
-On the one hand, this meant that numerical examples were far less convincing than algebraic closed form instances.
-On the other hand, this also meant that controllers were idealized in continuous time, and hence many optimal control solutions couldn't be implemented because of the limits of physical reality: we can't act instantaneously with arbitrary power.
+Doyle's derived his LQG counterexample in the time before the ubiquity of numerical computing.
+This meant that numerical examples did not carry the rhetorical weight of algebraic closed form instances.
+The need for clean, persuasive formulae also meant that controllers were idealized in continuous time.
+Continuous-time optimal control often produced policies that couldn't be implemented because of the limits of physical reality: no system can act instantaneously with arbitrary power.
 These issues of infeasibility were [certainly noted in the literature](https://ieeexplore.ieee.org/document/1099822/) during the hey day of optimal control, but continuous time models still often made it difficult to pinpoint these issues.

-Discrete time models don't have these issues.
+Discrete-time models don't share many of these issues.
 In discrete time, we explicitly encode the sequential, computational nature of decision and control.
-Discrete time formulae are unfortunately less elegant than their continuous time counterparts, but they are often more revealing.
-Indeed, constructing examples where discrete time optimal control leads to fragile solutions seems to be considerably easier and more transparent in discrete-time systems.
+Discrete-time formulae are unfortunately less elegant than their continuous-time counterparts, but, as I hope to show here, they are often more revealing.
+Indeed, constructing examples where discrete-time optimal control leads to fragile solutions seems to be surprisingly easy.

 Here, I'll highlight a few examples where relatively innocuous problem formulations lead to very fragile control policies.
-The examples are weirdly simple and comical point.
-But I think anyone who has played with discrete-time optimal control may have stumbled into similar control policies and had to step back and think about why.
+The examples are weirdly simple and almost comical to a point.
+But anyone who has played with discrete-time optimal control may have stumbled into similar control policies and had to step back and think about why.

-Let's revisit the discrete-time LQR problem
+Let's revisit the discrete-time LQR problem:

 $$
 	\begin{array}{ll} \text{minimize} & \sum_{t=1}^N \mathbb{E}_{w_t}\left[x_t^\top Q x_t + u_t^\top R u_t\right]\\